 - ✓ How to Read Literature Like a Professor: A Lively and Entertaining Guide to Reading Between the Lines by Thomas C. Foster, serves simply as a resource for recognizing and analyzing patterns in literature.
 This text will be used not only in ninth grade but also throughout high school.
 Therefore, familiarize yourself with the patterns that Foster identifies and outlines, but do not worry about reading it as closely as the fiction selection.
-Certainly, Foster's book will be helpful as you read the second required book, the modern novel The Joy Luck Club. - ✓ The Joy Luck Club by Amy Tan, our fiction selection, should be read closely to prepare for assessments (including possible literary circle discussions, objective exams, and essays) in the first weeks of the semester.
-We will apply Foster's ideas to our discussion of The Joy Luck Club, so let How to Read Literature Like a Professor guide your reading of Tan's novel.
+Certainly, Foster's book will be helpful as you read the second required book, the modern novel Fahrenheit 451.
+English I students only need to read Chapters 1-10. - ✓ Fahrenheit 451, our fiction selection, should be read closely to prepare for assessments (including possible literary circle discussions, objective exams, and essays) in the first weeks of the semester.
+We will apply Foster's ideas to our discussion of Fahrenheit 451, so let How to Read Literature Like a Professor guide your reading of Bradbury's novel.

 Whether you take English 9 Honors or English 9 Honors/World History Combined, you will read these books, and your teacher will provide important assessment dates in the first days of class.
+If the school year is not altered, books need to be read/reviewed by 9/8 in the fall and by 1/19 in the spring.
 If you are enrolled in English 9 Honors for the second semester, remember that you must read and/or review the titles prior to your semester.
 Regardless of your scheduled semester, you should have read the novel before the semester begins.

-Nonfiction Selection: How to Read Literature Like a Professor: A Lively And Entertaining Guide to Reading Between the Lines by Thomas C. Foster (Ch.16-17 are not addressed at the 9th grade level; therefore, these chapters are not required reading.)
+Nonfiction Selection: How to Read Literature Like a Professor:

+A Lively and Entertaining Guide to Reading Between the Lines by Thomas C. Foster

+(English I students only need to read Introduction and Chapters 1-10.)